TimaGez/tools-project/README.md

 # Tools Project

-The Tools Project is an open-source project with pages helping with conversions and such
+The Tools Project is an open-source (MIT License) project with pages helping with conversions and such

 ## Authors